 - Planning a vegetable garden?
 We’ve done all the research for you—from how far to space plants to seeding dates to best crops to plant together.
 Try the Almanac Garden Planner for free!

 - Wondering when to plant what?
 Check out our free location-based Planting Calender to see when to start seeds and transplant in your area.

 - Just getting started with gardening?
-Check out our Vegetable Gardening for Beginners Guide, as well as our numerous veggie, fruit, flower, and herb Growing Guides for more advice.
+Check out our new Learn to Garden series, as well as our numerous veggie, fruit, flower, and herb Growing Guides for more advice.

 Irish Stew.
 Photo Credit: Sumners Graphics Inc./Getty Images